stracker-phil/obsidian-thoughtforge/5-Knowledge/ThoughtForge/Which Plugins I Use and Why.md

 Used to parse the template notes, allowing me to use JS logic to render the initial note content.
 Also provides some functions like prompting for an input value.

+I maintain a list of useful practices in the [[Templater Tricks]] note.

 ### Calendar

 [[1-Journal/README|Daily Notes]] are the backbone of my vault, and the Calendar sidebar is a vital addition to navigate those notes.